How Bankruptcy Can Protect You from a Summons To Appear In Court

 How Bankruptcy Helps

 As mentioned, once bankruptcy is filed, your creditors cannot continue collection activity against you during the pendency of the bankruptcy.
+The bankruptcy estate is managed by a trustee who oversees the distribution of assets to unsecured creditors.
 Once you receive your discharge, you are free from most debts.
 So, if you have received a Summons and Complaint for a past due bill (i.e. credit cards, vehicle repossession, etc.), and subsequently file bankruptcy, the Summons and Complaint gets dismissed.
 Once the Summons is dismissed, you no longer have to worry about a pending judgment.
 And, best of all, your obligation on the underlying debt is discharged with the bankruptcy.

 If a judgment has been entered before your bankruptcy is filed, there are additional steps that will need to be taken to have the judgment removed from your record.
 Once you receive your bankruptcy discharge, we can walk you through the process of getting this taken care of.
 If you file bankruptcy through our office, we have a 90 day credit repair program designed to help clear up your credit after receiving a discharge.

-At Kain & Scott, we don’t judge you, we help you get your life back.
+At LifeBack Law firm, we don’t judge you, we help you get your life back.
 Feel free to give us call and schedule a free consultation with one of our MN Bankruptcy Attorneys.

 Topics: Creditor Harassment